Central American University, Managua: Centers of learning

 Center for Molecular Biology (CBM) was established at the Faculty of Science and Technology at UCA in 1999 with financial help from the Pew Foundation, New England Biolabs, WHO, and the University of California San Francisco.
 As the first molecular research center in Nicaragua it addresses human, economic, and industrial development as well as environmental, agricultural, and health issues.
 It has grown to include a DNA diagnostic utility for the police and the judicial system, paternity tests, and numerous other programs including graduate education.
-It organizes the National Biotechnology Congress which includes Nobel prize winners among its participants, and helps shape public policy.
+It organizes the National Biotechnology Congress which includes Nobel Prize winners among its participants, and helps shape public policy.

 Artistic groups

-Cocurricular activities include classes which meet several hours a week: chorus, lyric singing, artistic dance, experimental theater, group singing and vocal technique, and creative writing.
+Cocurricular activities include classes which meet several hours a week: choir, lyric singing, artistic dance, experimental theater, group singing and vocal technique, and creative writing.

 Exchange programs

 In 2016 UCA had exchange programs with 51 universities in 20 countries worldwide.

 Job placement

 The University assists students and alumni to make contact with private and public institutions for both temporary internships and more permanent placement.
 At the same time UCA strives to provide solutions to problems facing various institutions and businesses in the country, thereby contributing to the development of the country.